and-rewsmith/and-rewsmith/README.md

 I do ML research on the side, with an interest in non-backprop-based learning methods.
 I am currently collaborating with some postdocs in the same area.

 ## Research
-I am taking a hiatus from microsoft to join Allen Institute to continue working on my independent research in coordination with the University of Washington.
+I am taking a hiatus from microsoft to join Allen Institute, where I am continuing my independent research in coordination with the University of Washington.
 I am working on biologically plausible, local learning networks.

 ## Volunteering